cephalopodnod/fantasygame/README.md

 """
 Open world RPG with dungeons, complex stories, and turn-based combat.
 Challenging side quests, special bosses, and other hidden secrets.

+graphics idea:
+3D-isometric view (similar to diablo 2 style of view)

 map:
 Large open world map with many unique dungeons.
 Dungeons will either be a preset quest dungeon or a randomly generated dungeon based on the area (desert biome spawns cave or desert dungeon no an ice based dungeon)